mmehr2/CDDProject2470/README.md

 I will try to mark the source with references such as 4.2.a for Chapter 4, part 2, step a.
 In the case there are not such designations, I'll wing it.

+# Lab Assignment Questions ..
+Chapter 1
+1. What version of the kernel that you are currently running?
+(Hint: Output of ‘uname –a’; and, ‘cat /etc/\*-release’)

+# Lab Assignment Questions ..
+Chapter 2
+(Refer to Examples in Appendix E)
+For #1, #2 and #3, turn in the output of the lines as displayed in /var/log/messages.
+If you do not see any messages pertaining to this question in /var/log/messages, then let me know.
+(We will explore further on the topic of console messages in Chapter 4).

+1. Modules

+  - Develop a module that takes an integer value as a parameter, when it is loaded using insmod.

+  - In the lab assignment for Chapter #1, you had used the output of ‘uname –r’, however, for this lab assignment .. display your kernel version both in the string form, as well as the internal notation using the macro’s UTS_RELEASE, LINUX_VERSION_CODE and KERNEL_VERSION.

+  - Load and unload the module, using insmod and rmmod, and modprobe.
+(Hint: for modprobe, where do you put the modules?)

+2. Stack of Modules

+  - Develop a pair of modules.
+One of the pair uses a function defined in the other to print a “Welcome” message.

+  - Load and unload the modules, using insmod and rmmod, and modprobe.
+(Hint: for modprobe, where do you put the modules?)

+  - Show the output of lsmod when the module is loaded ..

+3. Stack of Modules with Input parameters

+  - Use the above Stack of Modules to print a text message passed in ..

+  - You can turn in one assignment combining #2 and #3.

 # Group Homework ..
 Chapter 3
 1. Write a simple char device driver

-  * Major Number should be passed in, as a parameter.
+  - Major Number should be passed in, as a parameter.
     If the passed-in parameter value is 0, then you should dynamically request a Major number.

-  * It should support open(), release(), read(), write() for each device – i.e. minor#.
+  - It should support open(), release(), read(), write() for each device – i.e. minor#.
     The device methods should be in a separate file.

-  * It should correctly support device open flags (.. say) O_APPEND, O_WRONLY,
+  - It should correctly support device open flags (.. say) O_APPEND, O_WRONLY,
 O_TRUNC, O_RDONLY .. ;

-  * You’d need to support a minimum of two flags .. say O_APPEND and O_TRUNC.
+  - You’d need to support a minimum of two flags .. say O_APPEND and O_TRUNC.

-  * Add a char device into /dev with the mknod command.
+  - Add a char device into /dev with the mknod command.

-  * Write a program to read/write from this device, using UNIX System Calls .. open(), read(), write() and close().
+  - Write a program to read/write from this device, using UNIX System Calls .. open(), read(), write() and close().

 2. What to turn-in: working program source and, sample output.